Welcome to New York Transco

 New York Transco is an owner and developer of bulk power transmission facilities in New York State.
 Our mission is to plan, develop, and own new high-voltage electric transmission projects in New York State designed to reduce energy prices for the state’s consumers, facilitate the growth of renewable generation sources, and ensure long-term grid reliability.

-New York Transco’s New York Energy Solution (NYES), a transmission upgrade project, was selected through the New York ISO Public Policy Planning Process to further decrease upstate to downstate transmission congestion which will save money for consumers and encourage upstate renewable development.
+New York Transco’s New York Energy Solution (NYES), a transmission upgrade project, was competitively selected by the New York ISO and approved by the New York Public Service Commission to relieve upstate to downstate transmission congestion and deliver more renewable energy to customers.
+NYES highlights innovation, technology and commitment to community engagement.

 Ramapo - Rock Tavern 345 kV Line